RitikaNain/Housing_price_prediction/README.md

-# Housing_price_prediction
-# Housing Price Prediction using Machine Learning
+# 🏠 Housing Price Prediction using Machine Learning

-## Project Status

-Currently under development.

 ## Overview

-This project aims to develop a machine learning model capable of predicting house prices based on various property features.
-The objective is to analyze the relationship between different housing attributes and selling price to build an accurate regression model.
+This project develops a machine learning regression model to predict residential property prices based on various housing attributes.
+Multiple regression algorithms are implemented, tuned, and compared to identify the model that provides the best prediction performance.

+---

-## Objectives
+## Features

-- Predict house prices using property features.
-- Perform data preprocessing and exploratory data analysis.
+- Data preprocessing and cleaning
-- Train and compare multiple regression models.
+- Exploratory Data Analysis (EDA)
+- One-Hot Encoding for categorical variables
-- Evaluate model performance using standard regression metrics.
+- Feature Scaling using StandardScaler
+- Model training and comparison
+- Hyperparameter tuning
-- Build a reusable prediction pipeline.
+- Interactive house price prediction

+---

 ## Dataset